yoyongxuan/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+Also, if you open the Help window while in full screen, it appears as a fullscreen window with a black background.
+If you open the Help window in windowed mode, it opens as a small popup.
+You are recommended to use the Help Window in the windowed mode.
 3. **When a person's details are very long**, e.g. their name, telegram handle, and **CadetHQ is set to a small window width size**, some details may be truncated `(...)` as the text does not wrap around.
 The remedy is to expand the window width to see the full details.
 4. **Names that contain `/`, `,`, `-`, `@`, or other special characters cannot be added** in CadetHQ.
 An error message will be shown instead.
 CadetHQ currently does not support the use of special characters in names as some of these characters such as `/` are used internally in commands.